reactive-systems/bosy/AE.md

 ## Provided Scenarios

 We provide 3 different scenarios that are provided in shell scripts:
-* small-experiments.sh runs every possible backend on a small example specification
+* small-experiments.sh runs every possible encoding on a small example specification
 * small-experiments-synthesis.sh additionally synthesizes implementations and displays them
 * small-experiments-verify.sh verifies a synthesized solution using the NuSMV model checker

 Additionally, we provide a script to verify the results from the paper:
 * load-balancer-experiments.sh executes multiple configurations of BoSy on the load_balancer_5.tlsf benchmark and reports run time and solution size. (warning: the run time is ca 1h 30min)

-The scatter plot provided in the paper cannot be verified in the VM within reasonable time due to the need for a large timeout (1 h) per benchmark.
+The scatter plot provided in the paper cannot be verified in the VM within reasonable time due to the need for a large timeout (1 h) per benchmark, but individual benchmarks can be run by modifying small-experiments.sh.
 However, BoSy was already evaluated independently in the reactive synthesis competition and the results of the input-symbolic variant are available online at http://syntcomp.cs.uni-saarland.de/syntcomp2016/experiment/6.

 ## Guide to the source code